 • In a hypermobile body, overworked and very flexible muscles often compensate for tight, contracted ones.
 Look out for this and suggest ways in which the student might rebalance, by stretching the tight places and strengthening the over-extended ones.

 • Hypermobile people, by definition, have difficulties with proprioception, the ability to sense 1) the position of one’s own body in space, 2) the orientation of one body part to another, 3) the range of movement in a body part, 4) the degree of effort involved in carrying out a movement, and 5) which muscles need to be switched on and which switched off in order for a movement to be made in the most economical way.
 At the same time, many hypermobile people (particularly those who are also autistic) also have heightened interoception – awareness of stimuli arising within the body – and so may be receiving an overload of other sensory information.
-Be mindful of the potential for labelling such sensation-sensitive students as hypochondriac or self-dramatising.
-They are simply registering sensory imput in a range that for many other students is under the radar.
+Be mindful of the potential for labelling sensation-sensitive students as hypochondriac or self-dramatising because they are registering somatic experience in a range that for the teacher is under the radar.

 • Educate students about edge as a range of possibilities.
 Because of the limitations in their proprioceptive ability, hypermobile people may need guidance to be able to feel the softer edges on the spectrum.
 If a hypermobile student consistently chooses a hard edge, be aware that this may be because it’s the only edge they can feel, rather than concluding that they are an aggressive practitioner.